-Under the terms of various stock option grants made to the Company's named executive officers under the Company's stock plans, cash and stock dividend equivalent payments are made to the executive officers with respect to the shares of Common Stock underlying the unvested or unexercised portion of the options.
+Under the terms of various stock option grants made to the Company's named executive officers under the Company's stock plans, cash dividend equivalent payments are made to the executive officers with respect to the shares of Common Stock underlying the unvested or unexercised portion of the options and the terms of equity awards are adjusted to reflect stock dividends.
 These payments are made at the same rate as dividends paid on the Company's issued and outstanding shares of Common Stock.
-Named executive officers received payments for such dividend equivalent rights on options for 2009 as follows: Mr. Lorber - \$1,849,157; Mr. Lampen - \$250,152; Mr. Kirkland - \$115,767; and Mr. Bell - \$125,076.
-In accordance with the rules of the SEC, these amounts have not been separately reported in the Summary Compensation Table because the value of the dividend equivalent rights was included in the initial grant date fair value of the underlying options grants which is reported in the table.
+GK Partners has reviewed the Company's dividend equivalent policy and has provided its opinion that equity grants with the terms that include dividend equivalents are a means of management compensation that are appropriate and consistent with the Company's strategy with respect to dividend policy (and the critical importance thereof).
+Named executive officers earned for such dividend equivalent rights on options for 2011 as follows: Mr. Lorber - \$2,008,800; Mr. Lampen - \$272,160; Mr. Kirkland - \$136,080; and Mr. Bell - \$136,080.
+In accordance with the disclosure rules of the SEC, these amounts have not been separately reported in the Summary Compensation Table because the value of the dividend equivalent rights was included in the initial grant date fair value of the underlying options grants which is reported in the table.